thanitaidk/API-LAB/README.md

 If the player places an incorrect word in the box, it's game over and the game restarts.

 The player completes the game when there are no words left.
 The game restarts

+All HTML, JavaScript, CSS codes are all in the same HTML file for easier __.